-Subchapter S Corporations - Louisiana income tax law does not recognize Subchapter S corporation status.
-An S corporation is required to file income tax in the same manner as a C corporation.
-However, in certain instances, all or part of the corporation income can be excluded from Louisiana income tax.
-For information on the S corporation exclusion of net income, refer to the instructions for Line 1B.
-Exempt Corporations - Louisiana Revised Statute 47:287.501 provides that an organization described in Internal Revenue Code Sections 401(a) or 501 shall be exempt from income taxation to the extent the organization is exempt from income taxation under federal law, unless the contrary is expressly provided.
+R.S.
+47:287.501 provides that an organization described in Internal Revenue Code Sections 401(a) or 501 shall be exempt from income taxation to the extent the organization is exempt from income taxation under federal law, unless the contrary is expressly provided.
 Accordingly, an exempt organization that has income from an unrelated trade or business and files Federal Form 990-T with the Internal Revenue Service is subject to file and report its Louisiana-sourced unrelated business income to Louisiana.
-Louisiana Administrative Code (LAC) 61:I.1140 and Revenue Information Bulletin 09-009 have been published providing guidance whereby these organizations are not exempt from taxation on the Louisiana-sourced unrelated business income or income not included under I.R.C.
-Sections 401(a) or 501.
+Louisiana Administrative Code 61:I.1140 and Revenue Information Bulletin 09-009 have been published providing guidance whereby these organizations are not exempt from taxation on the Louisiana-sourced unrelated business income or income not included under Internal Revenue Code (IRC) Sections 401(a) or 501.

 To report Louisiana-sourced unrelated business income, exempt organizations are required to file Form CIFT-620.
 In instances when a multi-state exempt organization earns unrelated business income within Louisiana and outside of Louisiana, Schedules B through F are required.
-CIFT-401W will serve as a guide in determining the amount of Louisiana-sourced unrelated business income that the organization must report.
-A 2017 calendar year return for these organizations is due on or before June 15, 2018.
+CIFT-401W, Unrelated Business Income Worksheet for IRC 401(a) and 501 Organizations, will serve as a guide in determining the amount of Louisiana-sourced unrelated business income that the organization must report.
+A 2019 calendar year return for these organizations is due on or before June 15, 2020.
 Returns for fiscal years are due on or before the 15th day of the sixth month following the close of the taxable year.
 If the due date falls on a weekend or holiday, the return is due the next business day and becomes delinquent the following day.

 An organization claiming exemption under R.S.
 47:287.501 must submit a copy of the Internal Revenue Service ruling establishing its exempt status.
 Refer to R.S.
-47:287.501 (B) for additional exemptions provided for banking corporations.
+47:287.501(B) for additional exemptions provided for banking corporations.
 Information concerning exemptions from corporate franchise tax can be found under R.S.
 47:608.
 Those corporations that meet the prescribed standards of organization, ownership, control, sources of income, and disposition of funds must apply for and secure a ruling of exemption from the Department.